electricallen/ignition-helm/README.md

 ### Ingress

-The default approach is limited - the proxied connection is only available on the machine running `kubectl proxy`, and the connection is only available as long as the proxy is active.
+The default approach is only available on machines that can run `kubectl` and the connection terminates once the command exits.

 A more durable approach is to create an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose the service to hosts outside the cluster.
+The following is required to use an ingress:

+* `ingress.enabled` = `true` in `values.yaml`
+* DNS and/or routing to the hostnames or IPs defined in `ingress.hosts`
-This requires an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) resource **not** included in this repo.
-While any ingress controller can be used, the default configuration shows how to set up a traefik-compatable ingress.
-Traefik comes preinstalled in k3s and can be [installed using helm](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).
+* An [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) resource installed on the cluster (**not** included in this repo)
+    * Any ingress controller can be used, the default is configured for Traefik
+    * Traefik can be [installed using helm](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart); it is also preinstalled in k3s

 Here is one example of `values.yaml` configured to make the gateway available at `http://ignition.mydomain.tld`: